One of the four national health priorities determined by the Australian government is to increase cancer screening rates.

-The video below provides a guide to women from Arabic-speaking/ Mandarin-speaking communities on the importance of cervical screening.
+Watch the Department of Health's useful video on the National Cervical Screening Program here.
+The video below provides a guide to women from Arabic-speaking/Mandarin-speaking communities on the importance of cervical screening.
 Regular screening can help prevent cervical cancer, and is an important routine health check, providing women with peace of mind.

 Other useful resources include: